 Fairchild packaged inexpensive multi-colored LEDs into a wide variety of commercial products.
-From remote controls to video screens, leading to the development of extensive arrays of full-spectrum surgical lighting.
+From remote controls to video screens, this led to the development of extensive arrays of full-spectrum surgical lighting.

 In 1997, a working group of surgical lighting manufacturers worldwide agreed to a set of manufacturing standards, the International Electrotechnical Commission (IEC) Standard 60601-2-41, ensuring the safety of surgical lighting.

-LEDs’ low energy use and portability allowed the development of handheld surgical lights.
+LEDs’ low energy use and portability allowed the development of handheld surgical lighting.

 Light sources can range from lighted scopes to retractors.
 This reduces shadowing and increases depth perception.

 The typical operating theater of the early 1990s used approximately 200,000 lumens, usually through single-source overhead halogen lights.

 That lighting level provided enhanced visibility but created issues with UV penetration, heat and infection, and surgeon eye strain.
 The advent of LED lighting offered solutions to these issues, while also improving surgeon visibility.

 Surgical halogen lamps typically suffer from low luminous efficiency – a low ratio of light per watt of electricity.
 The need for UV filters, which also block some visual light, further cuts their efficiency.

 LED arrays provide the same lumens of light while using 70% less electricity than halogen lights.